-Over the past three decades Taruna has played a significant role in providing professional development and training courses for teachers, would-be teachers and others wishing to explore a new educational environment; one that honours and addresses what it means to be human.
+Over the past four decades Taruna has played a significant role in providing professional development and preparatory courses for teachers, would-be teachers and others wishing to explore a new educational environment; one that honours and addresses what it means to be human.
 Students are given the opportunity to engage “head, heart and hands” in order to deepen their understanding of the special character of Steiner Waldorf Education in a contemporary Aotearoa New Zealand context.

 There are 11 Steiner Waldorf schools in New Zealand offering a diverse, rich and creative educational environment to children from kindergarten through to High School.
 Independent of these schools are a range of early childhood centres and kindergartens as well as state schools where inspired teachers strive to incorporate Waldorf pedagogy into their practice.
 New Zealand Steiner Waldorf schools are part of one of the largest global alternative education movements with over 1000 schools and 2000 kindergartens in over 60 countries worldwide.

 The principles that are fundamental to Steiner/Waldorf education are accessible to and are able to be adapted to, the needs of different ethnicities, cultures and religions.
 Curriculum content allows for the exploration of a wide variety of traditions and world views.